Reflecting Upon Irreducible Mind

 described as "Survival of the Fittest."
 This is the way this "selection"

-choosing who will die.
-It doesn't matter if the fittest will come up through
+nature choosing who will die.
+It doesn't matter if the fittest will come

-blind random mutations in the DNA or by self-made changes in lamarckian
+up through blind random mutations in the DNA or by self-made changes in

-ways.
+lamarckian ways.
 The net end result is the same.
-So, what is this "other demands from
+So, what is this "other

-the environment" other than "natural selection" that Jime talks about?
-He
+demands from the environment" other than "natural selection" that Jime talks

-didn't name one.
-And I do not know of any... (and certainly they are not
+about?
+He didn't name one.
+And I do not know of any... (and certainly they

 There are some problems with that paragraph: